Climate Action

 Goals

-*Scope 1, 2 and 3 emissions
+*Scope 1 and 2 emissions

 Be at the forefront of implementing and trialling low CO2 transport and logistics

-Manage climate risk at our sites and use our land assets to deploy nature-based solutions to reduce CO2
+Manage climate risk at our sites and use our land assets to deploy nature- based solutions to reduce CO2

 Collaborate with policy makers, academia, industry and industrial clusters to develop net zero technologies, solutions and enabling policies

 The impact of climate change and the transition to a zero-carbon society are arguably the most important challenges for our generation.
 The construction sector accounts for over 40% of the UK’s greenhouse gas emissions and has a pivotal role to play.
-As society embarks on its journey to net zero emissions, we are fully committed to playing our part in delivering carbon neutrality along our value chains to support the UK’s net zero target.
+As society continues its journey to net zero emissions, we are fully committed to playing our part in delivering carbon neutrality along our value chains to support the UK’s net zero target.

 Highlights

-35% reduction in CO2
+33% reduction in CO2

 per tonne of product against a 1990 baseline

-CRH Target: 30% absolute reduction in group wide CO2e emissions by 2030 (from a 2021 base year)
+CRH 2030 Target: 30% reduction in absolute group-wide CO2e emissions by 2030 (from a 2021 base year).

-In early 2023, the Science Based Targets initiative (SBTi)[1] validated the CRH revised targets in line with the updated 1.5°C science-based framework which now equate to a 30% reduction in absolute carbon emissions by 2030 (from a 2021 base year)[2].
+In early 2023, the Science Based Targets initiative (SBTi) validated the CRH revised targets in line with the updated 1.5°C science-based framework.

 CRH has also joined the ‘Business Ambition for 1.5°C’ initiative, which aims to achieve net zero global emissions by no later than 2050 to limit global warming to 1.5°C.